stephcole/Project-Wiki/Code-Summary.md

 #Formating your README
 1. Start with an introduction, describing what your app is about.
 2. Create sections for CRUD functionality, Web Scraping, API, and Front end development.
 This depends on how many stories you have completed as well.
 You can refer to [this document](https://docs.google.com/document/d/1NuhWe3Sa0RPdyM4bPmrBe--P8V7ri8t5G9OipMEhdGk/edit?usp=sharing) for a template specific to our Python Live Project.
-It is always a good idea to customize as you see fit.
+It is always a good idea to customize it as you see fit.

+#README Syntax